mike632t/x11-calc/x11-calc-todo.md

   [https://superuser.com/questions/392439/lang-and-language-environment-variable-in-debian-based-systems]::

 ### Rejected changes

+- [ ] Allow a program card to be loaded from the command line - Need a way to load multiple cards

 - [ ] Allow any _programmable_ model to load a saved program - Not possible without modifying the firmware